-Water is delivered | After water to customers
+Water is delivered to customers

-We look after over 16.900km of pipework that would stretch from London to Sydney.
-Our network of pipes is used to deliver over 936 million litres of high-quality water to 3.8 million customers, every single day.
+We look after over 16,800km of pipework that would stretch from London to Sydney.
+Our network of pipes is used to deliver over 936 million litres of high quality water to 3.8 million customers, every single day.

-Each person in our supply area uses about 12 litres above the national average.
-Our area is also considered water stressed and we need to leave more water in the environment is used
+Our impact: On average each person in our supply area uses about 12 litres above the national average.
+Our area is also considered water stressed and we need to leave more water in the environment.
+In May 2021, we launched a movement to 'Save Our Streams', which over 200,000 customers joined within the year.
+Once signed up, customers have access to free home water efficiency checks and free water saving devices.

-Over 191,000 customers joined our industry leading campaign 'Save our Streams' helping to save over 21 million litres of water a day.